-(B) allow the defendant a reasonable time to prepare a defense; and
+(B) allow the alleged contemner a reasonable time to prepare a defense; and

 (C) state the essential facts constituting the criminal contempt charged and describe it as such.

 (2) Form of Notice.
-The judge shall give the notice orally in open court in the presence of the defendant or, on application of the district attorney general or of an attorney appointed by the court for that purpose, by a show cause or arrest order.
+The judge shall give the notice orally in open court in the presence of the alleged contemner or by written order, including an arrest order if warranted.
+The notice and order may also issue on application of the district attorney general, an attorney appointed by the court for that purpose, or an attorney representing a party in the case.

 (3) Release on Bail.
-The criminal contempt defendant is entitled to admission to bail as provided in these rules.
+The alleged contemner is entitled to admission to bail as provided in these rules.

 (4) Disqualification of Judge.
-When the contempt charged involves disrespect to or criticism of a judge, that judge is disqualified from presiding at the hearing, except with the defendant's consent.
+When the contempt charged involves disrespect to or criticism of a judge, that judge is disqualified from presiding at the hearing, except with the alleged contemner's consent.

 (5) Punishment Order.
-If the court finds the defendant guilty of contempt, the court shall enter an order setting the punishment.
+If the court finds the alleged contemner to be in contempt, the court shall enter an order setting the punishment.

 Advisory Commission Comment.